Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Conclusion

-This paper introduces a comprehensive workflow to estimate the feature-level coverage of SVI, taking urban building facades as example, and have further explored the potential of coverage extent as novel indicators in validating the usage of SVI in urban and spatial analytics.
-Our study shows that, though high availability on urban road network, SVI only reach 62.39\% of buildings in the case study area.
-The completeness of SVI coverage on building facades remains low, averaging 12.4\%, with significant variation across different building types and sizes.
-Further, our results indicate that there are biases between SVI reached building information and the initial distribution of building information.
-The biases can impact the integrity of urban studies relying on SVI.
-A potential range of optimal SVI sampling intervals, 50-60 m, is identified to help achieve a better application of SVI data.
-SVI data has been used widely across multiple disciplines, but data quality and integrity has not been given adequate attention.
+A potential range of optimal SVI sampling intervals, 50--60 m, is identified to help achieve a better application of SVI data.
+SVI data has been used widely across multiple disciplines, but data quality and integrity have not been given adequate attention.
 Regarding both the infrastructural and human aspect, for the first time, we reveal at a very high resolution and large-scale, the reach and usability of SVI for urban sensing and mapping.
-Our study argues that the feature-level coverage of SVI, with respect to building, greens, and other useful street features and visual information, should be included as a new dimension for SVI data quality assessment.
+Our study argues that the element-level coverage of SVI, with respect to building, greenery, and other useful street view elements and visual information, should be included as a new dimension for SVI data quality assessment.

 Nonetheless, the study has some limitations that offer opportunities for future work.
-The study assumes that SVI can provide effective simulation of visual perception within near distances and does not consider much about the variations of building heights in the isovist analysis.
-However, it is a possible situation that even if one building is blocked by another building according to the isovist analysis based on building footprints, the blocked building may still be visible in part from SVI due to the building height difference.
+We believe that the findings and results will depend on the particular context --- our study focuses on a particular use case (mapping buildings) in a particular location (London), so further investigations are necessary.
+Next, to balance detail and scalability, the study does not fully account for variations in building heights within the SVI coverage estimation workflow.
+However, it is possible that even if one building is blocked by another building according to the 2D isovist analysis based on building footprints, part of the blocked building may still be visible from SVI due to differences in building heights.
+Incorporating 3D urban data, such as Digital Surface Models (DSM) and LiDAR point clouds, along with 3D isovist analysis, presents opportunities to enhance analytic precision in future developments.
 Another concern is the limitation of SVI in capturing temporal variation, especially in measuring dynamic street objects, such as pedestrians and vehicles, and in reflecting the seasonal change of vegetation \citep{liu_clarity_2024,yan_evaluating_2023}.
-The limitation introduces disturbance when incorporating environmental obstructions in the feature-level SVI coverage estimation.
+The limitation introduces disturbance when incorporating environmental obstructions in the element-level SVI coverage estimation.